Spring Garden Revival

 Pollinator Protection & Native Plant Habitat Creation in Concord

-Protecting pollinators is a key priority in Concord’s horticultural planning.
-Gardens should feature native pollinator plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm, ensuring a diverse range of bloom periods and larval host plants.
-Avoid pesticide applications during bloom and eliminate the use of neonicotinoids.
-Double-petal cultivars should be avoided, as they provide less pollen and nectar.
-Collaborate with organizations like the Massachusetts Audubon Society and participate in local pollinator initiatives to enhance habitat connectivity and biodiversity.
+Protecting pollinators is a municipal and ecological priority in Concord.
+Gardens should feature native plants such as milkweed (Monarch host), coneflower, aster, goldenrod, and bee balm, ensuring a diversity of bloom periods and larval host plants.
+Avoid pesticide applications during bloom and prohibit neonicotinoid use.
+Select single-flowered varieties over double-petal cultivars to maximize pollen availability.
+Collaborate with organizations like Massachusetts Audubon Society and participate in local pollinator initiatives to enhance habitat connectivity and biodiversity.

 Post-Planting Care, IPM Integration & Long-Term Garden Management in Concord

-The first 3–4 weeks after planting are critical for garden establishment, requiring daily monitoring and care.
-Integrated Pest Management (IPM) should be implemented, beginning with cultural practices (mulching, proper spacing), followed by mechanical controls (handpicking pests), biological methods (introducing beneficial insects), and chemical treatments only as a last resort.
-Common pests include aphids, slugs, and Japanese beetles, while diseases such as powdery mildew and botrytis may occur.
+The establishment period for new plantings requires daily monitoring and intensive care for 3–4 weeks.
+Integrated Pest Management (IPM) should follow a hierarchy: cultural practices (mulching, proper spacing), mechanical controls (handpicking pests), biological controls (introducing beneficial insects), and chemical controls only as a last resort.
+Common pests include aphids, slugs, and Japanese beetles; diseases such as powdery mildew and botrytis may occur.
 Utilize the UMass Extension Plant Diagnostic Lab for accurate diagnostics.
 Regular maintenance includes deadheading, dividing perennials every 3–5 years, fall cutback, and spring cleanup.

 What Neighborhoods Do We Serve Throughout Concord, MA?